The Sharp Constant in the Weak (1,1) Inequality for the Square Function: A New Proof: Proofs of the Boundary Values and of and

 where $b'(0_{+})$ denotes the right derivative of $b$ at $0$.
 This is non-negative because $b$ is a convex, even function.
 So now we have that $\beta(T)$ is convex and $\beta'(0_{+}) \geq 0$, showing that $\beta$ is \textit{non-decreasing} for $T\geq 0$.
 Finally, we have then that for any $0 \leq \tau < 1$:

 therefore

 which is exactly $\bL_b \leq L$.
 So Theorem \ref{T:Lb-Bdry} is proved, provided we have Lemma \ref{subs-2}, which we prove next.

 \begin{proof}[Proof of Lemma \ref{subs-2}] In fact, the proof is given in \cite{Bollobas}.
 It is slightly sketchy and leaves some cases to the reader, so here we follow the proof of \cite{Bollobas} in more details.
-By symmetry we can think that $x\ge 0$.
-Case 1) will be when both points $x\pm t, \la-t^2)$ lie in $\Pi$ (that is over parabola $\la=x^2$).
+The proof is divided into several cases.
+By symmetry we can always think that $f\ge 0$ in all cases.
+Using the homogeneity we can always assume that $\lambda=1$.